 However, I still really enjoy making Pinterest boards, and for any given outfit, I find it easier and more satisfying to put it together when I have a specific vibe in mind, even if it’s different from one day to the next or incorporated to a lesser degree.

-Here are some of the style concepts that I reference the most.
+These are the two style concepts that I reference the most:

 I’d sum the style up as utilitarian and playful with hints of punk and hippie.
 In internet-speak: “somewhere between art hoe and gorp-core”, or possibly even just “whatever was at Urban Outfitters.”
 Also sometimes referenced as “granola casual”.

 I have a blog post that goes into a more in-depth breakdown of what this means to me.

 Romantic and earthy-but-not-hippie.
 Somewhere at the nexus of cottagecore/mori and vintage academia aesthetics, with a touch of fairytale/fantasy.
 I started the board in Fall 2018, though it was pretty strongly influenced by the particular flavor of polyvore/tumblr nature-twee seen in the “Polyvore Throwbacks” subsection.

 I personally enjoy the exercise of distilling a style, and I find that having a framework to work with makes it easier to come up with outfits on a day to day basis.